 Sub-section (a)—processing on the basis of the consent of the individual—is very specific and inflexible.
 Did you get your prospects email because they signed up for your newsletter?
 If so, the data subject (prospect) has given consent to process data (email address) in order to receive your newsletter.
 But was the consent documented in a way that you can demonstrate to regulators that it meets all the requirements for consent that are laid out in Article 7?
 Was the consent “freely given, specific, informed and unambiguous” as is described in Article 4?
 There’s plenty of pitfalls here, and these requirements are somewhat subjective.
 Other aspects of Article 6 may provide more legal certainty with respect to the legal grounds for processing personal data.

-Sub-section (b) will be very important for Infusionsoft users (more on that later).
+Sub-section (b) will be very important for Infusionsoft by Keap users (more on that later).
 Did you get the email address because someone bought something from your site?
 If so, you, as the site owner, needs to process the email address and home address in order to complete the contract—i.e., delivering the product.

 Sub-section (f)—processing on the basis of the pursuit of a legitimate interest—offers a more fluid set of possibilities, though it also requires further explanation.
 First, you have to understand the definition of legitimate interests.
 An EU court case defined it with a three-part test:

 - Identify the legitimate interest (this is broad): For example, your interest in selling your good or services (although this is a rather permissive interpretation of what a “legitimate interest” can represent)

 - The need to process personal data for the purpose of pursuing the legitimate interest: An email needs to be sent to announce a sale.
 We can’t pursue our legitimate interest without processing the personal data.